subhamd750/Savometrics/README.md

 # Savometrics
-This Repositories is all about
+This Repositories is all about day wise follow up for Savometrics project